Why Biodynamics may be better suited to white wines

 Not having met him before it’s hard to say how it may have changed him, but I enjoyed hearing his enthusiasm on starting again, working with his son and building a new business.
 Having done the first and last bits of that myself in recent years, albeit in a much more limited way, I understand the feeling.

 We shared a bottle of Trevallon 2007 and a Tablas Creek 2013 from my cellar at 67 Pall Mall.
 I thought it was only fair I should chip in, given the wines of his that we then tasted, and he kindly bought me a steak and some cheese too.
 Thanks for that Dave.
 An afternoon very well spent.

 The full interview is in audio below, and given Dave Powell has a LOT to say, I’ve spent quite some time writing it up below.
 So here’s my write up, and do listen to the audio below, there’s more in there, than I was able to write up here.
-Photos of his new wines are below.
-I thought they were excellent and quite different from the overly fruit forward wines I’ve often had from the Barossa.
+I thought his new wines were excellent and quite different from the overly fruit forward wines I’ve often had from the Barossa.
 I can see what he’s trying to do in creating a lifted, ephemeral Syrah, and I really enjoy the Mataro (what I would call Mourvedre).
 His prices vary.
 Yes the top end stuff is the serious collector end of the market, but Powell and sons also has some more entry level wines that the likes of I can afford.
 Well worth a go, I’d say.